The 18 Best Short Books You’ll Ever Read

 In the Orchard, the Swallows by Peter Hobbs

 This recently released novel, about a Pakistani boy imprisoned for falling in love with the wrong girl, is both exquisitely written and surprisingly inspiring.
 At 137 pages, it weighs in as one of the giants of 2014.
+Check out these other 20 underrated books for the person who’s read everything.

 The Big Sleep by Raymond Chandler